lockstockandbarrel/earth/README.md

 requires manual decoding accept when reading and writing from a file with encoding set to "UTF-8".

-Here are some experiments in helping to facilitate using source codes containing UTF-8 encoded strings as standard Fortran Unicode characters instead of as ASCII byte streams that contain UTF-8 constant strings.
+Herein are some experiments in helping to facilitate using source codes containing UTF-8 encoded strings as standard Fortran Unicode characters instead of as ASCII byte streams that contain UTF-8 constant strings, such as the procedures

  + utf8_to_codepoints
  + utf8_to_ucs4
  + utf8_to_ucs4_via_io
  + ucs4_to_utf8

+Fortran supports just using 4-byte UCS-4 encoding for characters/glyphs quite well, including an option to automatically encode and decode data read and written to UTF-8 files.
+Where the issues start is that the standard specifies default character kinds for the OPEN FILE= specifier, filenames on INQUIRE, strings returned by GET_COMMAND_ARGUMENT, ... .
+So you can not just forget about ASCII quite yet.
+And some systems might use other encodings like UTF-16, so basically Fortran still needs procedures or methods for converting between UCS-4, UTF-16, UTF-8, and possibly other encodings before you can just use Unicode everywhere in Fortran and forget about ASCII or other encodings.
+Plus there apparently is currently a dearth of documentation about using Unicode from Fortran.
+This material is meant to fill in the gap with both issues.

+The intent is for the information to useful for all Fortran processing, but currently is primarily tested with gfortran on Linux and Cygwin.

 ```fortran
 program testit